caganseyrek/ts-express-next/docs/express-ts-server.md

 ├── utils/
 │   ├── converter.ts
 │   ├── logger.ts
-│   ├── sanitizer.ts
-│   └── validator.ts
+│   └── sanitizer.ts
 ...
 ```

 - **Converter**: Contains a utility method for converting string into a mongoose ObjectId.
 - **Logger**: Contains a winston instance for logging into console and saving logs into a log file.
-- **Sanitizer**: Contains a custom sanitizer that sanitizes queries and objects/values before.
+- **Sanitizer**: Contains a custom sanitizer that sanitizes queries and objects/values.
-- **Validator**: Contains a method for validating payloads from request body with the schemas in the `schemas/` folder.

 ### Main